 Even though the backend developer's work is not perceived and viewed directly by the users, it is extremely vital to make a functional and logical web application.

 Backend development is crucial for the success of a web application.
 It handles the business logic while simultaneously ensuring the front-end development work is well integrated and delivered, considering each project's goals and vision.

-Further, a backend developer needs to work closely with the front-end in order to guarantee that the web application's functionality is aligned with the user experience.
-Moreover, it is also up to the backend developer to make constant updates, monitor and organize the database information, and secure the application's functionality while also considering good performance and speed.
+Further, a backend developer needs to work closely with the front-end developers in order to guarantee that the web application's functionality is aligned with the user experience.
+Moreover, it is also up to them to make constant updates, monitor and organize the database information, and secure the application's functionality while also considering good performance and speed.
 Among some of the most important responsibilities, a backend developer must be able to:

 - Manage and develop APIs that are functional across devices;

 - Develop the architecture of a system, making it logical and functional.
 Plus, implement algorithms and solve issues related to the system;